 The soft-looking pull-on shoes worn by gondoliers are traditional Veneto footwear called scarpez or furlane.
 The genuine article has soles made using old bicycle tires (perfect nonslip material for balancing on a gondola) and robust stitching, without a lick of glue.
 Near the Rialto, Piedàterre offers classic scarpez in a rainbow range of colors.
 Ages 0–90.
 From $40.
 At 60 San Polo, Sotoportego di Rialto; 39-041/528-5513; piedaterre-venice.com.

-The handmade puzzles, games and mobiles (all starting at $10) at the toy store Signor Blum delight smaller children and send parents back to a time before extruded plastic.
+The handmade puzzles, games, and mobiles at the toy store Signor Blum delight smaller children and send parents back to a time before extruded plastic.
 The three industrious Venetian ladies who run the shop and design and make all its wares will also craft custom items.
 Ages 3–10.
 At 2840 Dorsoduro, Campo San Barnaba; 39-041/522-6367; signorblum.com.